-- “Would you have twenty this week to talk to me by phone about your career path?
+“Would you have twenty minutes some evening this week to talk to me by phone about your career path?
 Let me know a good time and number to reach you.”

 - The close: Match the formality of your salutation in thanking the person for their consideration and signing off.
 Your signature block should include ways to contact you and stalk you: include your phone number, Twitter or Instagram handle (if you post professionally relevant content), LinkedIn URL (particularly if you have a common name), website address (if you have one), and the like.
-Make sure your email address is professional sounding (an address that is as close as possible to your name is ideal), and omit links to any online material that will convey a poor impression to prospective employers.
+Make sure your email address is professional sounding (an address that is as close as possible to your name is ideal).

 Some general considerations:

-- You’re asking a favor, but that doesn’t mean you’re not one professional writing to another.
+- You’re asking a favor, but you’re also one (soon-to-be) professional writing to another.
 Avoid any language that sounds desperate or pleading, (e.g., “I’m free to talk any time you’re available, day or night!”).

 - Be brief, particularly about yourself and your history.

-- Keep in mind that the ability to communicate clearly and professionally is one of the skills you have to offer potential employers–this email is your opportunity to demonstrate it..
+- Keep in mind that the ability to communicate clearly and professionally is an important skill.
+This email is your opportunity to demonstrate it.
 Avoid texting abbreviations and proofread carefully.

 - Think carefully about what constitutes an appropriate professional tone, given the field your contact is in and the nature of your connection.
 Avoiding contractions and colloquialisms is an excellent strategy for some contexts, but can make you sound awkward in others.

-- Once again: do your research.
+- It’s worth saying again: do your research.
 Find out as much as you can about your contact before getting in touch.
 Don’t be afraid to let the fact that you’ve done some homework show (e.g., “Congratulations on the 2019 Industry Leaders award.” or “I’m so glad to hear you have another book coming out next year!”).

 - Keep track of whom you contact and when and what happens as a result.
 Time spent setting up a spreadsheet to keep these records may seem ridiculous early on the job search, when you’ve only got a couple of contacts in your network, but you’ll be glad later to have the information on hand.

 - ALWAYS follow up any further contact with a “thank you” email in the original email chain.
-In your thank-you, mention something specific that stuck with you from the conversation.
+Thank them for taking the time to meet with you and mention something specific that stuck with you from the conversation.